Premier League Review - Matchday 8

 Cutrone had a great chance for Wolves after only five minutes, when he was put through by Traore, but he pushed his shot wide.
-Jiminez was gifted another chance by a terrible City ball backwards from halfway, but the City defence managed to block the Wolves man and the follow-up shot by Cutrone.
+Jimenez was gifted another chance by a terrible City ball backwards from halfway, but the City defence managed to block the Wolves man and the follow-up shot by Cutrone.

-Otamendi made a horrible pass from the right, again near the halfway line and Jiminez had a run at goal after 28 minutes, but he was blocked by Ederson and Fernadinho, although Wolves felt Fernandinho had given him a shove in the back.
+Otamendi made a horrible pass from the right, again near the halfway line and Jimenez had a run at goal after 28 minutes, but he was blocked by Ederson and Fernadinho, although Wolves felt Fernandinho had given him a shove in the back.

 33 minutes had gone before City had their first meaningful chance, which was a right foot shot by Sterling, well saved by Rui Patricio.

 David Silva hit the woodwork with an early second half free kick, but Wolves were withstanding the early pressure on their goal.